Are you adventure hungry and want to have a go at watersports?

 SUP Hire & Tours

 Jervis Bay Stand Up Paddle will come to your location of choice but they also know all the best spots according to conditions of the day.
 If you don't have a specific place in mind, the expert team will take you wherever they feel the water is best on the day (or the night, check out their sunset tours!).
 All you need to bring are your swimmers, a towel, sunscreen and a big sense of adventure.
-Those who are keen to incorporate stand up paddle boarding into their regular workout routine can join Jervis Bay Stand Up Paddle for special fitness sessions on Mondays and Fridays, and they also have a monster SUP for groups and sessions to help you move from flat water to waves.
-For those holidaying in the south of the Shoalhaven, speak to the crew at Walking on Water Surf School in Ulladulla.
-They are great for group getaways and can cater to functions such as bucks and hens parties - a fun way to celebrate that special occasion in the great outdoors!
+If you're travelling in a group, we highly recommend booking a Monster SUP tour, where your entire holiday crew can get onto a giant stand up paddle board and explore the waters.
+It always goes down a treat amongst friends and is great for a laugh.
+For those holidaying in the south of the Shoalhaven, speak to the team at Walking on Water Surf School in Ulladulla.
+They are also great for group getaways and can cater to functions such as bucks and hens parties - a fun way to celebrate that special occasion in the great outdoors!

 What Is Kitesurfing?